lemanand/01_Prerequisite/PSGEL255.md

 ---

 ### Chapter 01.
 Introduction <a name='Ch01'></a>
+**1.1 Workshop Introduction**
+- Viya 4 has Cadence (like version) and Release
+- Manual and Automated (Cheatcodes) processes
+- Kubernetes 1.18 on Azure AKS

 ### Chapter 02.
 Kubernetes and Containers Fundamentals <a name='Ch02'></a>
 ### Chapter 03.
 Viya 4 Software Specifics <a name='Ch03'></a>
 ### Chapter 04.
 Pre-Requisites <a name='Ch04'></a>